Interjections in English with Examples and Meanings

 Examples: Aah!
 Blast!

-Meaning: Express anger or irritation when something goes wrong.
+Meaning: Show anger when something goes wrong.

-Example Sentence: Blast!
-I missed the last bus.
+Example: Blast!
+I missed the bus!

 7. Interjections for Doubt

-Examples: Really?, Um…
+Examples: Really?
+Um…

-Meaning: Show hesitation or uncertainty.
+Meaning: Show uncertainty.

 8. Interjections for Embarrassment